camunda/camunda-docs/docs/product-manuals/clients/java-client/index.md

 ## Next Steps

-- [Get Started Guide](get-started.md) - Comprehensive tutorial that covers Zeebe Modeler, Operate and the Java client.
+- [Getting started guide](get-started.md) - Comprehensive tutorial that covers Zeebe Modeler, Operate and the Java client.
 - [Logging](logging.md) - Introduction on how to configure logging for Zeebe Client
-- [Writing Tests](testing.md) - Introduction to writing tests that use an embedded version of the workflow engine
+- [Writing tests](testing.md) - Introduction to writing tests that use an embedded version of the workflow engine
 - [Examples](../java-client-examples/index.md) - Collection of specific examples for different use cases